5 Questions for a Filmmaker: Jahmil Qubeka

 The South African filmmaker and screenwriter Jahmil X.T.
-Qubeka, who made his feature film directorial debut with the stylish noir, “A Small Town Called Descent“. has over a decade long career spanning an entire spectrum of styles and genres.
-His documentary and feature film work has enjoyed screenings at various prestigious international film festivals i.a.
-Rotterdam Film Festival, Pusan International Film Festival, Dubai Film Festival, Los Angeles Pan African Film Festival, Cannes Film Market and Stockholm Film Festival.
-In 2005 “Talk to Me”, a documentary on HIV/Aids which Qubeka directed for Sesame Street, won several awards, among them the prestigious Peabody Award for best actuality programming.
-Follow him on Twitter here.
+Qubeka, made his feature film directorial debut with the stylish noir, “A Small Town Called Descent.“ Since then, he has gone on to develop a career that spans an entire spectrum of styles and genres.
+His documentary and feature film work has enjoyed screenings at various prestigious international film festivals, like Rotterdam, Pusan, Dubai, Los Angeles Pan African Film Festival, Cannes Film Market and Stockholm.
+In 2005 “Talk to Me,” a documentary on HIV/Aids which Qubeka directed for the American children’s TV outfit, Sesame Street, won several awards, among them the prestigious Peabody Award for best actuality programming.
+You can follow Qubeka on Twitter, here.

 What is your first film memory?